 Night suddenly and quickly falls.
 As the moon rises, Estragon remarks that it is "pale for weariness […] of climbing heaven and gazing on the likes of us."

-Estragon is now holding his boots and hand and plans to leave them there for someone with smaller feet.
+Estragon is now holding his boots and plans to leave them there for someone with smaller feet.
 He says he can walk barefoot, like Christ, but Didi berates him for comparing himself to Jesus.

 The two men take shelter under the tree and wish they had a bit of rope.